checkeverything.ch

 • Device is under warranty or AppleCare+

-• High-end flagship model with significant value
+• It is a high-end flagship with significant value

 • The phone has sentimental or professional importance